 Lodging at The Delphi Club

-The Great Room at the center of the lodge features an enormous dining table, well stocked bar, abundant comfortable seating and stunning views of the beach, coral reefs and the Atlantic Ocean.
+The Great Room at the center of the lodge features an enormous dining table, abundant comfortable seating, and stunning views of the beach, coral reefs and the Atlantic Ocean.
 With fine antiques and an overhead gallery stocked with fishing paraphernalia, the Great Room is full of character and atmosphere.
-The adjacent library holds a wide choice of books, and houses the lodge television.
+The adjacent library has now become the library bar, a fully stocked bar with a television as well.

 Six of the Club’s eight bedrooms are on the ground floor. and two more are on the third floor.
 Each has lovely ocean views, and there is a choice